|CRR Unit||NMB Unit||ERG Unit|

 - Uterus-Ovary - Full size cross-section model illustrates multiple pathologies, some of which include: adhesions, carcinoma in four common areas, cysts, endometriosis, fibroids, pedunculated fibroid tumor, polyps and salpingitis.

-- Male pelvis - Life size model, Illustrates an open view through a median sagittal section of the pelvis.
+- Male pelvis - Life size model.
+Illustrates an open view through a median sagittal section of the pelvis.
 Internal structures of the male urogeniatl system are depicted.
-Disects into 4 parts: removable sections include a half penis divided into medial and transverse sections, and half of the male reproductive system with an open dissection of a testis showing details of the internal structure.
+Dissects into 4 parts: removable sections include a half penis divided into medial and transverse sections, and half of the male reproductive system with an open dissection of a testis showing details of the internal structure.

 - ERG-SAQ Slides 1-24

 Gardner, D., & Shoback, D. Greenspan's Basic and Clinical Endocrinology.
 10th edition, 2018.
 McGraw-Hill.